 Masquerade: One of the soldiers in the masquerade.
 Would've been higher up the command if not for a falling out with his superiors.

-Mr. Exposition: Explains the concept of Runes, which is basically the atoms or particles of data, to L-Elf.
+Mr. Exposition: Explains the concept of Runes, which is basically the atoms or particles of data, to L-Elf and later the pilots.

 My Greatest Failure: While nothing's been set in stone, He clearly shows a lot of regret for previously being part of the VVV Project in episode 18, when he, Haruto and Inuzuka meet up with Soichi Tokishima.